Skip to main content

 Water is life

-In Uganda, our partner organization builds rainwater tanks and spring water catchments with local communities, making precious water available close to settlements.
-This eliminates long journeys, leaving more time for school and work.
+In Uganda, our partner organization is working with the local population to build rainwater tanks and lay pipes for spring water.
+This makes the precious water available close to the settlements.
+The long distances are eliminated and there is more time for school and work.

 • Sanitation facilities